lmve/lmve/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on computer science.
-- 🌱 I’m currently learning operating system.
+- 🌱 I’m currently learning operating system rust c/c++.
 - 📫 How to reach me: 1831232566@qq.com